 Monitoring and Maintenance

-In order to know whether this project has attained its goals of alleviating the burden of water acquisition and creating new economic opportunities, and in order to ensure sustainability of the project, the partner organization Echelle Africaine de Développement will perform a baseline and follow-up survey of households, as well as manage water sales and long-term maintenance of the equipment and infrastructure.
+In order to know whether this project has attained its goals of alleviating the burden of water acquisition and creating new economic opportunities, and in order to ensure the sustainability of the project, the partner organization Echelle Africaine de Développement will perform a baseline and follow-up survey of households, as well as manage water sales and long-term maintenance of the equipment and infrastructure.

 For the household surveys, they will gather information on the sources and costs of water acquisition.
 In addition, they will observe existing water sources to gather information on wait-times and monthly water source functionality.
 These surveys will be performed at monthly intervals before the completion of the water source proposed in this project, as well as after its completion to provide a view of the impact of the project.

-Long-term sustainability of the water source will be ensured by the partner organization, who will hire an employee to manage the sale of the water and perform basic maintenance of the equipment.
+Long-term sustainability of the water source will be ensured by the partner organization, which will hire an employee to manage the sale of the water and perform basic maintenance of the equipment.
 Sales revenue will be used to pay for the employee’s salary, maintenance and repairs requiring a technician, and future improvements.